 Twitch is in constant activity.
 It is a bustling virtual town that will always have something to watch.
 The secret behind those numbers might also be the sense of community to its users.
 Not only can you interact with your favorite streamers, but you are bound to make friends in the chat, too as all the people present share a common interest.
 And because you can stream almost everything and anything, cordial and intimate stuff like watching a series, listening to music, sharing memories are possible, and have that evening-with-the-homies vibe.
 It makes you want to come back to relax and chill with your peers.

-Twitch key stats
+Twitch key statistics

 With such success, everyone is a bit curious about topics focused on revenues, profits, numbers generated by ads and Twitch programs.
 Between Bits, raids, ads, and subscriptions, the platform has a lot to offer while its business model keeps evolving.